garybgenett/gary-os/README.md

   make DOREDO=true release
   ```

-The 'clean' target will completely remove all [Builder] output files, restoring
+The `clean` target will completely remove all [Builder] output files, restoring
-the 'build' directory to its original state.
+the `build` directory to its original state.
 This includes all images and
 kernels, along will all their supporting files.
-The 'DOREDO' variable is
+The `DOREDO` variable is
 specific to each target, and only rebuilds the relevant files.

 ### Install ####################################################################